robmakepeace/AustralianElo/README.md

 Robs Elo predicts Penrith Panthers          (home) to beat Parramatta Eels           (away) with a probability of 66.67%

 Robs Elo predicts Canberra Raiders          (away) to beat Gold Coast Titans         (home) with a probability of 68.98%

+### Round 2 (generated 13/03/2018)

+Robs Elo predicts 	Cronulla Sharks           (home) to beat 	St George Dragons         (away) with a probability of 	68.93%

+Robs Elo predicts 	Sydney Roosters           (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	71.71%

+Robs Elo predicts 	Brisbane Broncos          (home) to beat 	North Queensland Cowboys  (away) with a probability of 	53.87%

+Robs Elo predicts 	New Zealand Warriors      (home) to beat 	Gold Coast Titans         (away) with a probability of 	69.71%

+Robs Elo predicts 	Penrith Panthers          (home) to beat 	South Sydney Rabbitohs    (away) with a probability of 	86.31%

+Robs Elo predicts 	Melbourne Storm           (home) to beat 	Wests Tigers              (away) with a probability of 	92.75%

+Robs Elo predicts 	Manly Sea Eagles          (home) to beat 	Parramatta Eels           (away) with a probability of 	57.46%

+Robs Elo predicts 	Canberra Raiders          (home) to beat 	Newcastle Knights         (away) with a probability of 	80.94%